Foutz, David Luther (9-7-1856 to 3-5-1897)

 Al Kaline was born in Baltimore, the son of Nicholas and Naomi Kaline.
-He is of German-Irish extraction.
+He is of German-Irish ancestry.
 His father Nicholas, uncles Bib and Fred and his grandfather Philip, had all been semi-pro catchers on the Eastern Shore.

 The Kaline family was poor but proud.
-Al was the first to graduate from High School.
-He graduated from Southern High School on June 18, 1953.
-His family wanted him to play ball and sacrificed t make that dream a reality.
+Al was the first to graduate from High School, graduating from Southern High School on June 18, 1953.
+His family wanted him to play ball and sacrificed to make that dream a reality.
 He suffered from osteomyelitis, a bone disease and when he was eight years old, doctors removed bone from his left foot, leaving scars and a deformity, which only slowed the young Al down temporarily.
 Baltimore had a strong recreation baseball program and Al played on several teams, sometimes playing up to three games in one day.
 During his high school career he was scouted by most of the major league clubs and signed with the Detroit Tigers the day after graduation.
 He received $15,000 as a sign up bonus, which he gave to his parents.
 His salary at the time was $15,000.

 He made baseball history on April 17, 1955, when he hit two home runs in one inning, which hadn’t been done since Joe DiMaggio done it in 1936.
 He also became the youngest player in history to win the ‘batting title’ that year.

 Kaline finished his career with a .297 batting average.
 He had 399 career home runs.
-He won 10 Gold Glove awards and once went 242 consecutive games without an error.
+He won 10 Golden Glove awards and once went 242 consecutive games without an error.
 He played in 12 ‘All Star’ games and helped the Detroit Tigers win the 1968 World Championship.
 He was elected to the Baseball Hall of Fame in 1980.

 William Hoffman Keister (8-14-1871 to 8-17-1924)